Tanish0019/GazeTracking/README.md

   ```

 ### Installling Python Dependencies
-Recommended: Create a python virtual env for the project before proceding with the following steps
+Recommended: Create a python virtual env for the project before proceeding with the following steps
 ```bash
 pip install requirements.txt
 ```